 It’s totally worth the stop, and anyone who has ever been there can confirm it *Editor speaking; can confirm*.
 They make some of the best doughnuts around *Editor speaking; get the Maple Bacon Bar!*

 You’re likely to see Voodoo Doughnuts in several places as you drive through the West Coast.
-Voodoo Doughnuts opens later, from 11 am and can be found in Portland, Eugene, and Milwaukie in Oregon, or Hollywood in California (their California location is at 100 Universal City Plaza).
+Voodoo Doughnuts opens later, from 11 am, and can be found in Portland, Eugene, Milwaukie in Oregon, or Hollywood in California (their California location is at 100 Universal City Plaza).